-- a competence in making sense of unfamiliar linguistic and/or cultural features, refusing to accept (communicative or learning) failure, using all the resources available, especially those based on intercomprehension (cf. in the skills S-5 Can use knowledge and skills already mastered in one language in activities of "comprehension / production" in another language / S-5.1 Can construct " an set of hypotheses / a " hypothetical grammar" about affinities or differences between languages); - a competence of distancing which, based on a range of resources, allows a critical approach to situations, keeping control, and avoids being completely immersed in the immediate interaction or learning activity; - a competence in critical analysis of the (communicative and/or learning) activities one is involved in (close to what is sometimes called critical awareness) which puts the focus on the resources applied after the distancing has been carried out; - a competence for recognising the "Other", and otherness, in what is different and similar.
-Here we have deliberately used an expression (see the notes on terminology) which can be applied to both skills (recognise) and attitudes (accept).
+- a competence of decentring, which describes a key feature of the aims of pluralistic approaches, involving a change of vantage point, seeing things in a relative way, thanks to a number of resources stemming from attitudes, skills and knowledge; - a competence in making sense of unfamiliar linguistic and/or cultural features, refusing to accept (communicative or learning) failure, using all the resources available, especially those based on inter-comprehension (cf. in the skills S-5 Can use knowledge and skills already mastered in one language in activities of °comprehension / production ° in another language / S-5.1 Can construct ° an set of hypotheses / a " hypothetical grammar"° about affinities or differences between languages); - a competence of distancing which, based on a range of resources, allows a critical approach to situations, keeping control, and avoids being completely immersed in the immediate interaction or learning activity; - a competence in critical analysis of the (communicative and/or learning) activities one is involved in (close to what is sometimes called critical awareness) which puts the focus on the resources applied after the distancing has been carried out; - a competence for recognising the "Other", and otherness, in what is different and similar.
+Here we have deliberately used an expression (see the notes on terminology) which can be applied to both skills (recognise) and attitudes (accept)32.